 The Stroopwafel is a thin pastry or biscuit that is sliced into two pieces.
 It is then drizzled with the “Stroop” or caramel syrup and sandwiched together.
 Stroopwafels are sometimes dipped in chocolate and then the chocolate edge is coated in marshmallows, salted caramel, chocolate chips or any other dip of your choice.

 Like a round, sausage haggis is a sheep’s stomach filled with ground sheep’s heart, liver, and lungs sautéed with onions and oatmeal.
 A traditional Scottish dish served with a ceremony on Robbie Burns Day.

 This classic Scottish soup with smoked haddock, potatoes and leek should really be made with Finnan haddie, a cold-smoked haddock from Aberdeenshire.

 A tooth-achingly sweet like fudge made with sugar, butter, milk and condensed milk with some vanilla added.

 Crêpe & galettes

-The famous Breton galette is made of buckwheat flour and always served savoury with fillings like saucisse, ham, cheese and a fried egg.
+The famous Breton galette is made of buckwheat flour and is always served savoury with fillings like saucisse, ham, cheese and a fried egg.
 The thin flour crepes are usually a dessert and served with chocolate sauce, whipped cream, fruit or preserves.

 A hearty stew of beef, root vegetables herbs and spices.
 Usually served with the meat separated from the broth.